What happens to your student loans if you go away?

 - Did you take out your spouse's loan?
 You have an obligation to borrow in all states if you show up.

 - When did you take out a loan?
-In a state-owned real estate state: If your spouse took out a student loan before you got married, you are usually not responsible for paying them if your spouse dies.
+In a Real Estate State: If your spouse took out a student loan before you got married, you are not usually responsible for paying them if your spouse dies.

 - Still not sure if you or your spouse can be responsible for a loan?
 Check out the student loan planner's article on the subject for more detailed information.